ImageMagick/Usage-Markdown/filter/index.md

 ### Expert Filter Controls {#options}

-In the various sections above I introduce a large number of special 'expert' controls, which will allow you to modify the various filters in various ways.
+In the various sections above, I introduce a large number of special 'expert' controls, which will allow you to modify the various filters in various ways.
 You define these expert settings using [Global Define Setting](../basics/#define) (or equivalent [Set Option](../basics/#set)).

-A full summary of all the expert option in the **IM Command Line Options Reference Page** for "`-filter`".
+A full summary of all the expert options is in the **IM Command Line Options Reference Page** for "`-filter`".

 The "`-filter`" setting is in fact only used to lookup and set the expert controls appropriately so as to define the given 'named' resize filter.
 The above settings will override those default values as specified above, at the time filter is setup for a specific resize or distortion image processing operation.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The "`-filter`" setting 'Point' completely bypasses all the above filter setup, and degenerates into an unscaled 'Nearest Neighbor' direct lookup (resize), or interpolated lookup (distort).
 > Thus this named filter setting effectively turns off the scaled image lookup filter completely.

-Now while they are available.
 I would like to make one final point.

 **Unless you are an expert (or just playing) -- It is best NOT use them!**

-There are few people who are expert at image processing, and unless you know exactly what filters do and how changing them effects the filtering method, all you are likely to do is destroy the effectiveness your image processing, and produce a bad looking results.
+There are few people who are expert at image processing, and unless you know exactly what filters do and how changing them affects the filtering method, all you are likely to do is destroy the effectiveness your image processing, and produce bad-looking results.
 Especially in image other than your test cases.

 That is not to say users should not use them, and many IM Examples do make use of them, but it is usually done to provide some special effect.
 When a special option is used the reason for its use is also explained, and you should stick to the recipe given for that effect.

-You are of course welcome to use them and you can generate some very interesting and highly unusual effects by making use of them.
+You are of course welcome to use them and you can generate some very interesting and highly unusual effects by doing so.

 #### The 'verbose' Filter Control